zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 chmod 600 .htpasswd
 ~~~

-This will chmod a file by the name of .htpasswd to 600 in our current location, in this case that is ~/private
+This will `chmod` a file by the name of `.htpasswd` to `600` in our current location, in this case that is `~/private`

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/12.png)

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/13.png)

-Or this will also work.
+Or this will also work from any location in SSH.

 ~~~
 chmod 600 ~/private/.htpasswd
 ~~~

-From any location

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/22.png)